camilleg/clockkit/README.md

 (`make test-remote` automates this, using an ssh key.)

 Of course, these steps for host B can be repeated on other hosts C, D, E,... to sync them all.
-Remember that "syncing" here means providing synchronized timestamps, *not* adjusting the hosts' own clocks.
+Here, "syncing" means providing synchronized timestamps, *not* adjusting the hosts' own clocks.

 ### To plot performance:
 `sudo apt install gnuplot`
 `cd simulation && make`

-## To cite:
+## Citing
 Camille Goudeseune and Braden Kowitz.
 2004.
 "Synchronous data collection from diverse hardware."
 *Driving Simulation Conference - Europe (Conférence Simulation de Conduite)*, pp. 245-252.

 ## Contributing
-The project is currently undergoing significant changes.
-Contributions of any form are welcome nonetheless.

 - To maintain the formatting style, `sudo apt install clang-format`, and use `clang-format` through the provided git hook:
   `git config core.hooksPath .git_managed_hooks`